meltano/files-superset/README.md

 - [`analyze/docker-compose.yml`](./bundle/analyze/docker-compose.yml)
 - [`analyze/docker/*.sh`](./bundle/analyze/docker/) All the scripts used by docker-compose
 - [`analyze/docker/requirments-local.txt`](./bundle/analyze/docker/requirments-local.txt) A python requirements file for extra dependencies needed.
+- [`analyze/assets/`](./bundle/analyze/assets) A directory with subdirectories for Superset assets that are exported.
+Currently charts and dashboards are the only required assets since they include content for their respective databases and datasets.

 See [setup.py](./setup.py)) for the full list of bundled files.